UNSW-MARK5826-BRAND-RECOMM-GOODONYOU/Watson-Assistant-Labs/3-Sentiment/README.md

 ![](./images/30-call-get-sentiment-jump.jpg)

+**(11)** There are a number of ways of reintialising context variables.
+Here we are going to change our Help node to perform the resets - this is a good node to use for this purpose because we drop into it every time we've successfully completed a user interaction.

+Click on your Help node and rename it to Help & Reset Context, then click on the `three-dots` icon and Open context editor.

-Finally, in our `Help & Reset Context` node, set the context variables `$brandForReview` and `$nluSentiment` to `null` so they are reset every time we complete a successful user interaction.
+Set the context variables `$brandForReview` and `$nluSentiment` to `null` so they are reset every time we complete a successful user interaction.

 ![](./images/31-reset-context.jpg)